Terras do Sur

 Website -

 The cellar has enough capacity for around 20,000 bottles, although currently he produces just 12,000.
-He favours stainless steel for his wines but is experimenting with Acacia (one barrel of Albarino) and a little oak for his red blend.
-It is a path he us undecided on, but on tasting an unoaked, light footed Brancellao from stainless steel, it is obvious that he prefers this pure, fresh more detailed style for his reds.
+He favours stainless steel for his wines but is experimenting with Acacia (one barrel of Albariño).
+On tasting an unoaked, light footed Brancellao from stainless steel, it is obvious that he prefers this pure, fresh, more detailed style for his reds, despite experimenting with oak in the past.
 Ferments are natural and he only makes a light filtration when the DO calls for it (they can be very tricky on the subject).

 Terras do Sur Wines

 Brancellao 100 % Brancellao.
-Alluviale depositis interspersed with slate over granite.
+Alluvial deposits interspersed with slate over granite.
 Wholebunch with 20 days infusion.
 Stainless steel 1 year.

 Brancellao 100 % Brancellao.
-Alluviale depositis interspersed with slate over granite.
+Alluvial deposits interspersed with slate over granite.
 Wholebunch with 20 days infusion.
 Stainless steel 1 year.